sormy/skeleton-react-ts/readme.md

 5. `npm run serve:prod`: build debug minified production version in `./dist` and serve it
 6. `npm run serve:hot` or `npm start`: serve debug development version with css/js hot reload

+Production build is slightly different from development.

+Production build has extra optimization to reduce build size and have only 2
+chunks: `app` and `vendor`.

+Development build has 3 chunks: `app`, `vendor` and css framework related chunk (`bootstrap`, `semantic` etc) to test application theme separately.

 ## IDE ##

 Recommended IDE is Visual Studio Code: <https://code.visualstudio.com/>